Child Passenger Safety Outreach | Greater Cincinnati Automobile Dealers Association

 SEPTEMBER SAFETY SEAT GIVEAWAY

-As they grow, the shoulder belt guide assists in positioning the vehicle’s belt across your child’s shoulder to provide optimal safety.
+As children grow, the shoulder belt guide assists in positioning the vehicle’s belt across your child’s shoulder to provide optimal safety.
 Children appreciate the dual integrated cup holders to keep their snacks and drinks secure.

 The removable, machine-washable seat pad allows for easy cleanup of any messes.